AlexDs20/Fluid-Simulation/README.md

 *PI*       |   Initial pressure (given in the whole domain) *rho*      |   density
 *dynvis*   |   dynamical viscosity
-*wW*       |   boundary condition on the left of the box (x=0) *wE*       |   boundary condition on the right of the box (x=xlength) *wN*       |   boundary condition on the top of the box (y=ylength)
+*inflow*   |   speed of the inflow in case of inflow boundary condition *wW*       |   boundary condition on the left of the box (x=0) *wE*       |   boundary condition on the right of the box (x=xlength) *wN*       |   boundary condition on the top of the box (y=ylength)